 3. Register your business

 To make your real estate business reach its highest level, register the business with the Corporate Affairs Commission (CAC).
 Legally registering a business name under CAC is acceptable if you can’t afford to register it as a Limited Liability Company (LLC).

 Also, make sure you obey all the rules and regulations of professional real estate bodies in Nigeria.
 Examples of these professional real estate bodies include; Nigerian Institution of Estate Surveyors and Valuers (NIESV) , Association of Estate Agents in Nigeria (AEAN) and Real Estate Developers Association of Nigeria (REDAN).

 4. You need capital to begin the business

 While researching about the real estate business you must have come across the amount of money it will take to get started, depending on a small or large scale.
 It’s okay to source for alternative funding if your financial capabilities won’t be enough.

 Real estate business involves a huge amount of capital and investment.
 If you do not have enough, it is important that you find investors will help you start and speed up the growth of your business.

 5. Congratulations, now you can start working!

 Now is the time for action.
 This is the time to execute all your business plans.
 A lot of Nigerian businesses fail owing to lack of action.
-Action has to do with those things that makes up your daily activities in your business.
-This includes marketing and networking, client orientation and human resources, closing deals and so on.
+Action has to do with those things that make up your daily activities in your business.
+This includes marketing and networking, client orientation and human resources, closing deals, and so on.

 Owning a business is never for those who are scared.
 So, in order to thrive in your real estate business, be prepared to face the challenges.
-Personally, set realistic goals and work towards them, be organized and work on yourself ambitions.
+Personally, set realistic goals and work towards them, be organized, and work on your ambitions.
 Always remember that the real estate industry didn’t become a real deal overnight.
 Your business will eventually thrive, but it requires a lot of patience.